Dramatic letter details Australian outlaw Ned Kelly's capture

 A young bank teller named Donald Sutherland witnessed Kelly being captured and, in the letter to his parents in Scotland, detailed the shootout with police on June 28, 1880, that ended a standoff known as the Glenrowan Siege.

-The homemade armour and helmet Kelly wore during the battle helped make him an iconic figure in Australian history.
+The homemade armor and helmet Kelly wore during the battle helped make him an iconic figure in Australian history.

-"Ned's armour alone weighed 97 pounds.
+"Ned's armor alone weighed 97 pounds.
 The police thought he was a fiend seeing their rifle bullets were sliding off him like hail," Sutherland wrote.

 "The force of the rifle bullets made him stagger when hit but it was only when they got him on the legs and arms that he reluctantly fell, exclaiming as he did so 'I am done.
 I am done'."